 Why We Worship

 We welcome all to our community and to our worship.
-We believe that the Good News of God’s grace is for all, regardless of age, abilities, physical and mental health, race, sexual orientation, gender identity, education, income or strength of faith.
-There is nothing we do, have done or will do, that can separate us from God.
-God makes no exceptions, nor do we.
-Come join us in praise, prayer and the work of our Lord!
+The Good News of God’s grace is for all, regardless of age, abilities, physical and mental health, race, sexual orientation, gender identity, education, socio-economic status or even strength of faith.
+There is nothing we have done or will do, that can separate us from God – no exceptions!
+Come join us in worship, prayer, song, and service.

-Worship is at the center of our life at Community Lutheran Church.
-While we are rooted in the Lutheran liturgical tradition and follow the lectionary calendar, our worship is open and dynamic.
-It includes music and prayers from a variety of cultures.
-Every Sunday we gather as a community to hear God’s word, pray for those in need, share the Lord’s Supper, and be sent out to serve the world in God’s name.
-We are passionate about music and our service is filled with it.
-Sermons connect God’s word with our experience and challenge members of the congregation to live as God’s people in the world.
-We believe liturgy is the “work of the people,” so leadership is shared in our worship by members of the pastoral staff and congregation of all ages.
+Worship is at the center of our life together at Community Lutheran Church.
+While we are rooted in the Lutheran liturgical tradition and follow the lectionary calendar, our worship is varied and dynamic.
+We have been told that we take worship seriously, but that we don’t take ourselves too seriously and we’re proud of that.
+We believe worship is a time to bring our entire selves before God, so we laugh, cry, learn, grow, share, forgive, celebrate, and grieve together.
+Every Sunday we gather as a community to confess and be forgiven, hear God’s word, pray for those in need, share the Lord’s Supper, and be sent out to serve in Jesus’ name.
+Sermons seek to connect God’s word with our experiences and challenge listeners to explore their own understanding of faith in their lives.
+Since liturgy is the “work of the people,” worship leadership is shared by the pastoral staff and congregation members of all ages.